-Also known as rabbit fever, tularemia is a rare bacterial infection caused by Francisella tularensis.
+Also known as rabbit fever or deer fly fever, tularemia is a rare infection caused by Francisella tularensis bacteria found in the Northern Hemisphere.
 It is of particular importance because it is a zoonotic disease, which means it can be it can spread to people.
 It also has the potential to be used as a biological weapon.

 The bacteria can survive for long periods in the environment, particularly in warm, moist conditions.
 It is an intracellular bacteria, predominantly living within the macrophages (a type of white blood cell).

 Tularemia can infect more than 100 species of mammal and is widespread through the rabbit, hare, and rodent population.
 Infection can also occur in birds, amphibians, fish, and reptiles.
 Cats (and humans) can pick up the disease in the following ways:

 - Oral transmission: Eating infected animals, usually rabbits or rodents or drinking contaminated water

 - Aerosol: Inhaling the bacteria in contaminated soil or via infected animals

 - Vector-borne: Tick, biting-fly, flea or mosquito bite, intermediate hosts feed on an infected animal, during which time they ingest the bacteria, the next time the insect feeds, the bacteria enter the new host

 The bacteria can survive for weeks or months in the environment.
 In the United States, the most common tick vectors include the Lone Star Tick, American Dog Tick and the Rocky Mountain Wood Tick.
 Tularemia is most prevalent in the warmer months, between April and September.
 Kittens are usually sicker than healthy adults.